 Hadi Abunahleh is a Jordanian curator, choreographer, and artistic director based in Amman.
 He is the founder of Studio 8, a pioneering platform for dance and performance in Jordan, and director and co-curator of the IDEA Festival, a biennial International Contemporary Dance Festival.
 His curatorial and choreographic work includes collaborations with artists and institutions around the world, and the recent project “Sahra Sharq Gharb” a residency connecting artists from the Arab region in the desert Wadi Rum.
 His performances have toured widely, including at the Jordan National Gallery of Fine Arts and the Asia Culture Center in Korea.
 Hadi brings together academic research and creative practice to build platforms for exchange and visibility in and beyond Jordan.

-The 90-minute session is facilitated by Inge Ceustermans and Thobile Maphanga and is presented by The Festival Academy in collaboration with the European Festivals Association.
+The 90-minute session was facilitated by Inge Ceustermans and Thobile Maphanga and presented by The Festival Academy in collaboration with the European Festivals Association.